New to LastDodo?See how it works

 Philately Japan

-The Dragons, the Earthquake series and various stamps issued during and after the end of the war were printed in private printing houses.
+The Dragons, the earthquake series and various stamps issued during and after the end of the war were printed in private printing houses.

 An important organization for Japanese stamp collectors is the Japanese Philatic Society (JPS).
 There is also an international platform for collectors of Japanese stamps (the IJPS).